-How to change a life insurance beneficiary
+How to change beneficiary on life insurance

 “Typically it’s as easy as calling your agent if you have a local one,” Colin Desnoyers, an agent with the Moore Agencies of New England, says.
 “Companies now will usually have a web portal that clients can use where they can change some information like that.”